Table of Contents

 12. Keyword research

-Sometimes, search engines use ‘semantic search’.
+Sometimes, search engines use ‘semantic search.
 This means that a page will rank for a synonym of the main heading of the page.
-Topics which are closely related have the tendency to be bundled up by the search engines.
+Topics that are closely related have the tendency to be bundled up by search engines.

 Research is the key when it comes to keyword utility and search volume.
 Done properly can boost site hits and drive more inward traffic.